mfatiga/mfatiga_cv/README.md

 # Introduction
  - software system architect, language-agnostic developer, team lead
  - love to find solutions for all kinds of problems in anything tech related
- - started coding in 1996 with QBasic and Basic on ZX Spectrum
+ - started coding in 1996 with QBasic on PC and Basic on ZX Spectrum
  - very good knowledge of a wide array of programming languages
  - high interest in anything software and hardware related
  - high interest in all facets of technology and science
  - very good knowledge and understanding of electronics and embedded communication protocols
  - Linux user - using NeoVIM for most development, or Android Studio with VIM keybindings for Android
- - hobbies include: music synthesizers, SIM racing, FPV drone flying, Smart Home systems, photography, etc.
+ - hobbies include: synthesizers, SIM racing, FPV drone flying, Smart Home systems, photography, etc.

 # Work experience